EdgeOfLoftiness/Checklist-scripts/README.md

 3. **Install dependencies using `npm install`.**
 4. **Update configuration variables such as `username`, `password`, and `linksToVisit` in the scripts.**
 5. **Run a script using `node script_name.js`.**

+## Code Structure

+### `takeScreenshotWithLogin` Function

+The `takeScreenshotWithLogin` function captures a screenshot after logging into a specified URL.
+Customize the function by adjusting the following parameters:

+- `url`: The target URL to log in and capture a screenshot.
+- `username`: Your login username.
+- `password`: Your login password.
+- `outputName`: The desired name for the output screenshot.

+Adjust the wait times, selectors, and error handling according to your specific application's behavior.

+### `run` Function

+The `run` function provides a user interface to choose and execute tasks.
+Personalize the function by modifying the `linkstovisit` array with your specific links.

+### User Input Handling

+Modify the prompt message and validation conditions in the `getUserInput` function to suit your preferences.

+### Execution

+Run the script using `node script_name.js`.
+Follow the prompts to choose a link or run all links.

+Feel free to explore and adapt the scripts for your specific use case.
+If you encounter issues or have suggestions, please open an issue or submit a pull request.